Updated for Xcode 14.2

 @State should be used with simple struct types such as

-Int, and generally shouldn’t be shared with other views.
+Int, and arrays, and generally shouldn’t be shared with other views.
 If you want to share values across views, you should probably use

 @EnvironmentObject instead – both of those will ensure that all views will be refreshed when the data changes.